suinleelab/AIControl.jl/README.md

 ```

 ### 1b.
 Installing Julia 1.0 for a mac OS machine
 Please first download the `.dmg` file for mac OS from the [julia website](https://julialang.org/downloads/), double-click to open it, and drag the icon to the Applications folder.
-Then, the following terminal command will put julia in your `PATH` and make it executable from command line.
+Then, the following terminal command will put julia in your `PATH` and make it executable from command line. **[CAUTION:] We highly recommend avoiding the conda version of julia** as it currently known to have a problem locating libLLVM.so in many environments.

 ```
 echo 'export PATH="/Applications/Julia-1.0.app/Contents/Resources/julia/bin/:${PATH}"' >> ~/.bash_profile